Star Trek Roleplaying Game (Last Unicorn Games)

-Star Trek Role-playing Game is a line role-playing games set in the fictional Star Trek universe and published by Last Unicorn Games (LUG).
+Star Trek Role-playing Game is a line of role-playing games set in the fictional Star Trek universe and published by Last Unicorn Games (LUG).
 Three games were released: Star Trek: The Next Generation Role-playing Game in 1998, Star Trek: Deep Space Nine Role Playing Game and Star Trek Role Playing Game both in 1999.

 Development

 Due to licensing issues, LUG did not release the game as a single core rulebook and setting supplements for the various series but instead intended to release a corebook for every series.
 The Star Trek license was lost to Decipher before a Star Trek: Voyager rulebook could be released.

 Steven S. Long and Kenneth Hite joined in the developers working for Last Unicorn Games on the "Icon system" for their line of licensed Star Trek role-playing games; to get The Next Generation Role-playing Game ready for GenCon 31, they were flown out to Los Angeles for two weeks.
 After the design of Icon was done, Long was made the line developer for the Star Trek: Deep Space 9 role-playing game.